 Communicable diseases are illnesses caused by micro-organisms which can be caught from other people, from animals or from the environment.

-Some communicable diseases can spread quickly between people and cause outbreaks and epidemics.
+Some communicable diseases can spread quickly among people and cause outbreaks and epidemics.
 Many communicable diseases can also cause serious disease especially in very young children, pregnant women, people with impaired immunity and the elderly.

 The Northland Population and Public Health Unit provides a range of services to prevent, control the spread of, and assist in the management of communicable diseases.